-If you had employees during the year, you must use Schedule C. You cannot use Sched-UTION ule C-EZ.
+If you had employees during the year, you must use Schedule C. You cannot use Schedule C-EZ.

 Some of the payments you may be able to deduct are listed below.
 For an explanation of each of these items, see chapter 2 in Publication 535.